 The UK Open Government Civil Society Network is a coalition of active citizens and civil society organisations committed to making government and other powerful institutions work better for people through enhanced transparency, participation and accountability.
 The OGN collaborates with and challenges governments in the UK to develop and implement ambitious open government reforms through the UK’s membership of the Open Government Partnership.

 The membership of the network currently stands at over 700 members.
-The network is coordinated independently of government by Involve (funded by the Omidyar Network) and has a seven member steering group:
+The network is coordinated independently of government by Involve (funded by the Omidyar Network) and has a nine member steering group:

 Read the Open Government Network’s terms of reference.